PeterOlsen1/load-balancer/README.md

 ## current work

 Testing:
-* is it better to have more inactive nodes than active? test this out
 * add testing method for sustained connections at n / second
 * Test load threshold with multiple containers, see what it takes to get more running
 * Test with multiple routes, `getRouteConfig` method